If you’re looking for living room curtain ideas that thrill from top to toe, we’ve got it all wrapped up.

 ‘The right fabric is an essential part of choosing your curtains,’ says Harry Cole, Founder of Loom & Last.
 ‘Whether you opt for plain or pattern, light or heavyweight, the fabric dictates the overall finish so it’s important to know what style you’re looking for.’

 In this room, a beachy feel is conjured through candy-striped drapes in a light fabric.
 ‘For a softer and more relaxed look, opt for sheer, lightweight fabrics in cream or off-white tones.
-Those on the hunt for ‘formal’ traditional curtains should look for sturdier fabrics such as velvet.’
+Those on the hunt for ‘formal’ traditional curtains or living room drapes should look for sturdier fabrics such as velvet.'